polyaxon/polyaxon/site/docs/experimentation/jobs/index.md

 process a dataset, build container images, execute generic tasks and can be used to perform a variety of functions from compiling a model to running an ETL operation.

-In order ro run a job you will need to create a component with a `kind: job` as a runtime:
+In order to run a job you will need to create a component with a `kind: job` as a runtime:

 ```yaml
 kind: component